openSUSE/news-o-o/_posts/2023-04-27-leap-micro-54-leap-155-enters-rc.md

 My private home setup is a [Raspberry Pi](https://www.raspberrypi.org/) 4 8GB with 1TB SDD connected via USB 3.0 to SATA III.
 I have a mesh via [TP Link Deco X20](https://www.tp-link.com/de/home-networking/deco/deco-x20/).
 I do use port mapping from the Deco to expose services to the public via a static public IP.

-The RPI has a reserved address based on its MAC address to keep stuff simple.
+The Raspberry Pi has a reserved address based on its MAC address to keep stuff simple.
 If you have a dynamic public address, you can consider some dynamic DNS (DDNS) solutions.

-I am personally happily using the described setup on my 8GB Raspberry Pi 4 with Leap Micro 5.3 along with [Pi-hole](https://pi-hole.net/) for ad-free browsing and mapping of my NextCloud instance to a local address.
+I am personally happily using the described setup on my 8GB Raspberry Pi 4 with Leap Micro 5.3 along with [Pi-hole](https://pi-hole.net/) for ad-free browsing and mapping of my Nextcloud instance to a local address.

 If you want to just test it out, virtual machines will work as well; just make sure that the VM's virtual network interface is in bridge mode or uses forwarding of incoming connections.
 This can be easily set up with [NetworkManager](https://networkmanager.dev/) in just two clicks.
 Otherwise, you won't be able to access web management of the VM services and the article becomes pointless.